How was IMCIVREE studied?

 1 year

 Adults had a body mass index (BMI) of 30 kg/m2 or more.
-Children had weight in the 95th percentile or higher using growth chart assessments.
+Children ages 6 to less than 18 years old had weight in the 95th percentile or higher using growth chart assessments.
+Young children ages 2 to less than 6 years old had weight in the 97th percentile or higher.

 Study design

-IMCIVREE was evaluated in 21 individuals (10 from Study 1 and 11 from Study 2) who completed at least 1 year of treatment.
+IMCIVREE was evaluated in 28 individuals (10 from Study 1, 11 from Study 2, and 7 from Study 3) who completed at least 1 year of treatment.

-Both studies included a period of time taking IMCIVREE, followed by a withdrawal period of 8 weeks, which included 4 weeks of IMCIVREE followed by 4 weeks of no treatment.
-Neither the investigators nor the participants were aware of when the 4-week nontreatment time period was occurring.
+Both Studies 1 and 2 included a period of time taking IMCIVREE, followed by a withdrawal period of 8 weeks, which included 4 weeks of IMCIVREE followed by 4 weeks of no treatment.
+Neither the investigators nor the participants were aware of when the 4-week non-treatment time period was occurring.

 After the withdrawal period, participants went on to receive up to 32 additional weeks of treatment with IMCIVREE.